Meet Tammy Duckworth

 After waking up wounded–but not defeated–more than a week later at Walter Reed Army Medical Center and fighting for her own life, she’s spent every day since fighting for those who sacrificed to save her—as well as for all military families.
 During her 13 months of painful recovery and rehabilitation, Duckworth quickly became a vocal advocate for her fellow Wounded Warriors.

-While recovering from her injuries at Walter Reed, Tammy became an advocate for Veterans.
-After becoming Director of the Illinois Department of Veterans Affairs in Springfield, she implemented many first-in-the-nation programs to alleviate suffering from post-traumatic stress, improve traumatic brain injury screening and reduce homelessness among Veterans.
-In 2009, President Obama nominated Tammy to be U.S. Assistant Secretary of Veterans Affairs.
-There, she headed the federal VA’s effort to end Veteran homelessness and was a leader in initiatives for female Veterans.
-She also implemented innovative efforts such as creating the Office of Social Media and Online Communications and the Office for Tribal Government Relations.
+After leaving Walter Reed, Tammy was named Director of the Illinois Department of Veterans’ Affairs, where she implemented many first-in-the-nation programs to alleviate suffering from post-traumatic stress, improve traumatic brain injury screening and reduce homelessness among Veterans.
+President Barack Obama later nominated Tammy to be U.S. Assistant Secretary of Veterans Affairs.
+There, she headed the federal VA’s effort to end Veteran homelessness, launched the VA’s first online communications efforts and was a leader in initiatives for female Veterans.

-Tammy lives with her husband Bryan, their daughters Abigail and Maile and her mother Lamai.
+Tammy lives with her husband Bryan, their two daughters Abigail and Maile and her mother Lamai.

-Tammy Duckworth is a retired member of the Army National Guard.
-Use of her military rank, job titles, and photographs in uniform does not imply endorsement by the Department of the Army or the Department of Defense.
+Tammy Duckworth is a retired member of the U.S. Army National Guard.
+Use of her military rank, job titles and photographs in uniform does not imply endorsement by the Department of the Army or the Department of Defense.